ikelaiah/threadpool-fp/README.md

 ---

-💡 **More Tip**: Check out the examples directory for more advanced usage patterns!
+💡 **More Tip**: Check out the examples directory for more usage patterns!